 The Exponential Rise of Online Learning Worldwide

-The COVID-19 pandemic has almost single-handedly resulted in an unprecedented rise of virtual learning worldwide.
+The COVID-19 pandemic has almost single-handedly resulted in an unprecedented rise in virtual learning worldwide.
 Forced into their homes to escape the wrath of the virus, both students and teachers came together to make the most of technology in challenging times.

 UNICEF estimated in September 2020 that almost 1 billion children might fall behind due to the pandemic and resulting school closures.
 However, the rapid and efficient response to this predicament has allowed virtual faculty to keep the damage to a minimum and leverage technology to ensure that children continue to learn from the safety of their homes.

-The best way to assess development during a crisis like this is to stay updated with adequate data collection and consider the following issues to understand the reliability and access to quality college education.
+The best way to assess development during a crisis like this is to stay updated with adequate data collection and consider the following issues to understand the reliability and access to a quality college education.